Ralph Fiennes: 2012–2019: Established career

 In 2012, he appeared in the twenty-third James Bond film, Skyfall, directed by Sam Mendes.
 He replaced Dame Judi Dench as M in subsequent Bond films.
 That same year, he played Abel Magwitch in Great Expectations (2012), directed by Mike Newell based on the Charles Dickens novel of the same name.
 He acted alongside Harry Potter alumni Robbie Coltrane and Helena Bonham-Carter.
 David Rooney of The Hollywood Reporter wrote of his performance that "Fiennes is feral and frightening" adding, "[He] is a touching figure of unexpected integrity and enormous pathos".
 Also in 2012, he reprised his role of Hades again acting opposite Liam Neeson's Zeus in the action fantasy sequel Wrath of the Titans.
-Despite the film receiving negative reviews it was a financial success.
-In 2013, Fiennes returned to the directors chair helming over the biographical romance drama The Invisible Woman where he also acted portraying the leading role of Charles Dickens opposite Felicity Jones as Ellen Ternan.
+Despite the film receiving negative reviews, it was a financial success.
+In 2013, Fiennes returned to the director's chair helming over the biographical romance drama The Invisible Woman, where he also acted portraying the leading role of Charles Dickens opposite Felicity Jones as Ellen Ternan.
 The film was well-received with Peter Bradshaw of The Guardian writing, "Fiennes himself portrays a complex figure: a showman, an egotist and an applause-addict whose lovers and children were his enablers, but also a genuine artist and social idealist.
 This is an engrossing drama, with excellent performances".